nicholas-johnson/ng-tweets/README.md

 # Angular Tweets

-Get a tweet stream clientside without exposing a private auth token, and without any serverside code.
+Get a tweet stream client-side without exposing a private auth token, and without any server-side code.

 The stream will be provided to you via an ordinary $http promise object.